Get insider access

 Console Compatibility: PC, PlayStation, Xbox

-The Turtle Beach Stealth 600 (Gen 3) Wireless is the best headset under $100 for gaming that we've tested.
+The Turtle Beach Stealth 600 (Gen 3) is the best headset under $100 for gaming that we've tested.
 These comfortable over-ears have low latency via their USB dongle, which ensures that your audio and visuals stay in sync during the heat of the moment.
 They can't be used wired, but with an amazing 85 hours of continuous battery life and an auto-off timer to conserve battery life when not in use, it won't be an issue for most people.
-They support Bluetooth, but you can't hear audio via the dongle and Bluetooth connections simultaneously: you have to press a button to switch between input sources.
+They also support Bluetooth; you can't hear audio via the dongle and Bluetooth connections simultaneously, but you can press a button to switch between input sources.

 These cans come with a very good microphone that you can handily flip up to mute.
 The mic reproduces your voice well, so you sound natural and realistic to whoever you're talking to.
 It also does a great job separating your voice from any noise around you.
 Out of the box, these headphones have a fairly balanced sound profile.
-They lack a touch of low bass but have a bit of extra boom and warmth to help bring out sound effects like footsteps in gameplay.
+They lack a touch of low-bass but have a bit of extra boom and warmth to help bring out sound effects like footsteps in gameplay.
 On the other hand, their mid-treble can make sibilants sound a bit piercing.
 If you prefer a different sound, they're compatible with Turtle Beach's Swarm II app, which allows you to customize their sound using a graphic EQ and presets.
-They're a little prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit and positioning, especially if you have thick hair or wear glasses.

 See our review